macolso/stargazer-tracker/README.md

 4. Apply custom fermyon subdomain (optional)
 Choose a friendly name of your choice following [this tutorial](https://developer.fermyon.com/cloud/custom-fermyon-subdomain).

-5. Set up cron job at a daily reoccurance, pointing at our custom Fermyon subdomain:
+5. Set up cron job at a daily reoccurance, pointing at our custom Fermyon subdomain (or default domain name if you skipped step 4):
 ![img of cron dash](/static/cron-dash.png)

 Complete :)